Dorothy Schiff- Short Biography

 Dorothy Schiff – New York City’s First Woman Publisher

-With the sensationalist style that Dorothy Schiff spearheaded in the journalism industry, one might actually think that to be as opinionated as her she would have to have come from a poor to a middle-class background because of the strength of her convictions.
+With the sensationalist style that Dorothy Schiff spearheaded in the journalism industry, one might actually think that to be as opinionated as she was, that she came from a poor to a middle-class background because of the strength of her convictions.
 Wrong.

 Schiff actually came from a very wealthy background.
 Born into a family of Republicans that were very well off, she had the right education and mingled with the right social circles.
 In her own words, she considered herself to be first and foremost a socialite and a so-called Republican.